xiaomi-mlab/MindDrive/README.md

 ```
 @article{fu2025minddrive,
   title={MindDrive: A Vision-Language-Action Model for Autonomous Driving via Online Reinforcement Learning},
-  author={Haoyu Fu and Diankun Zhang and Zongchuang Zhao and Jianfeng Cui and Dingkang Liang  and Hongwei Xie and Bing Wang and Xiang Bai},
+  author={Haoyu Fu and Diankun Zhang and Zongchuang Zhao and Jianfeng Cui and Hongwei Xie and Bing Wang and Guang Chen and Dingkang Liang and Xiang Bai},
-  journal={},
+  journal={arXiv Preprint arXiv:2512.13636},
-  year={2025}
+  year={2025},
 }
 ```
 ```